By: Team W09-1 Since: Feb 2019 Licence: MIT

 We have decided to opt for the first option primarily because it reduces the number of potential bugs and the complexities involved when taking into account the different cases upon using deletion by note name.

 4.7.
-Editing and Saving a note : edit-note
+Editing and Saving a note : edit-note save-note

 These two feature allows the user to edit existing note and save them after editing. |